Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    * `--srcdockerpath /source/*` specifies the source path that we want to deploy from.
    * `--deviceip xx.xx.xx.xx --username pi --password raspberry` includes IP address, user name and password credentials.
 Please replace them with your own accordingly.

+2. Choose 'y' or 'n' to allow Microsoft collect your data or not.
+During deploy, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' to not.
+Microsoft will not collect any credential info, but only device type and deploy action name.

+   ** screencut tdb **

-2. Use SSH to log in the device and run the deployed app.
+3. Use SSH to log in the device and run the deployed app.

    ```bash
    ssh pi@xx.xx.xx.xx